The Historic Tax Credit Program

 HTC Counsel at Snow LLP

-Snow LLP advises developers and sponsors on Historic Tax Credit transactions — including standalone HTC deals and HTC/LIHTC combination transactions.
-The practice handles the transactional legal work associated with the master tenant structure, the investor and financing documentation, and the coordination of HTC and LIHTC workstreams in combination deals.
+The firm advises developers and sponsors on Historic Tax Credit transactions — including standalone HTC deals and HTC/LIHTC combination transactions.
+This practice handles the transactional legal work associated with the master tenant structure, the investor and financing documentation, and the coordination of HTC and LIHTC workstreams in combination deals.

 Contact Snow LLP